gramineproject/graphene/README.md

      * Arguments can be passed normally after the .manifest in terminal.

 ## 3. HOW TO DEBUG AND HANDLE ERRORS
-If you add or remove any files, symbolic links, manifests, executable, etc. you must first restart Graphene.
-(For example, if you added your own custom script to test in LibOS/shim/test/apps/python you will need to restart Graphene).
+If you add or remove any files, symbolic links, manifests, binary, etc. you must first restart Graphene (for example, if you added your own custom script to test in LibOS/shim/test/apps/python you will need to restart Graphene).

- ### How to re-build Graphene
+ ### How to rebuild Graphene
     1) cd into Graphene root
     2) run `make SGX=1 clean`
     3) run `make SGX=1 && make SGX_RUN=1`